Frequently Asked Questions

 • Disabled Veteran: Copy of the Letter from Department of Veteran’s Affair stating summary of benefits and an honorable discharge.

-• Exemption Deadline Waiver, if applying between March 1st and September 30th.
+• Exemption Deadline Waiver, if applying on or after March 1st through the September 1st deadline.

 No, the exemption is applied to the qualifying owner's portion of any real estate first, then to a mobile home or automobile.